atqraxiaa/Grow-a-Garden-Macro/README.md

 ## License

-This project is made with ❤️ by @vaixnae on Discord.
+This project is made with ❤️ by @fleurcestt on Discord.
 Feel free to use and modify for personal use.
 Redistribution or commercial use without permission is prohibited.

 ---